anyaevostinar/anyaevostinar.github.io/classes/201-f20/HeapsortLab.md

 ---
 layout: page
 title: HeapSort Lab
-permalink: /classes/201-f20/heapsort
+permalink: /classes/201-w21/heapsort
 ---

 ## Goals
 To better learn about how heapsort works by implementing the removeMax function of a tree-like heap.

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
-You should complete it on Friday Nov 6th, but isn't due until Monday Nov 9th at 5:00pm Central.
+You should complete it on Friday Feb 26th, but isn't due until Monday March 1st at 5:00pm Central.

-Please create a new Repl project and make it private.
-Today's lab relies on Monday's lab.
-If you didn't finish Monday's, you may upload the [starter code](/classes/201-f20/HeapsortStarter.java) for the activity.
-If you did finish on Monday, you can just use your own code instead.
+Open the Heapsort Lab project.
+It has a solution to the Heap lab that you will build on today.

 You're welcome to work on this lab with input from one or more members of your collaborative learning group.
-You should write all of your own code, but you're welcome to share your screen/use multiplayer mode with members of your collaborative learning group to look at one another's code, make suggestions, and compare ideas.
+You should write all of your own code, but you're welcome to share your screen with members of your collaborative learning group to look at one another's code, make suggestions, and compare ideas.
 Take a look at the Collaboration Policies document on Moodle if you have any questions about what's permitted.

 ## Exercise 0
 Using the Add File button on repl.it, add a Collaborations.txt file and describe any interactions you have with your collaborative learning group on this lab.
 Also note any outside sources such as websites that you referenced.

 ## Exercise 1
 The main driver of Heapsort is being able to efficiently remove the maximum value from a heap and then restore the heap to proper form so that you can do it again.
-Therefore, this lab will focus on implementing the `removeMax` functionality for the tree-like heap that you started on Monday.
+Therefore, this lab will focus on implementing the `removeMax` functionality for the tree-like heap that you started in the Heap lab.
 If you didn't finish Monday's lab, the starter code has the barebones functionality for you.

 a.
 To implement `heapifyDown`, nodes will need to be able to track their children, so first you'll need to add that functionality.
 Add instance variables to the `Node` class to track the right and left children of the node.